-You might be well established in the business and finance sector, but competition can be tough when you’re looking to take that next step in your career.
+You might be well-established in the business and finance sector, but competition can be tough when you’re looking to take that next step in your career.
 Here’s what you need to know to stand out from the pack.

 Sometimes it’s the simple things in life that make the biggest difference.
-It sounds obvious, but being well presented and polished will immediately see you stand out from the interview pack.
-Team that with a resume that clearly outlines your key achievements, demonstrates that you’re results focused and boasts a couple of strong referrals or references and you’ll be well on your way to the next phase of your career.
+It sounds obvious, but being well-presented and polished will immediately see you stand out from the interview pack.
+The team with a resume that clearly outlines your key achievements demonstrates that you’re results-focused and boasts a couple of strong referrals or references, and you’ll be well on your way to the next phase of your career.

-Stay on trend
+stay on trend

-Of course, some things never change and core qualities such as strong communication and presentation skills, a customer service focus, analytical and problem solving skills as well as project management experience will always be viewed favourably.
+Of course, some things never change, and core qualities such as strong communication and presentation skills, a customer service focus, analytical and problem-solving skills as well as project management experience will always be viewed favourably.

-The devil’s in the detail
+the devil’s in the detail

-Your resume should be tailored to the role specifically so it can be easily interpreted and noted as relevant.
+Your resume should be tailored to the role so it can be easily interpreted and noted as relevant.
 Providing a capability statement that lists your strengths, skills, key achievements and exactly what you can bring to the role will also be helpful.